Indicial treatment in the public service

 To each raw index, corresponds an index increased (IM) according to a scale defined by decree.

-Gross indices range from 100 to 1,027.
+The gross indices range from 100 to 1,027.
 The increased indices range from 208 to 835.

 This is the index plus (IM) used to calculate your index treatment.